thedarkwriter/courseware-lms-content/_lmscontent/configuring_a_service/content.md

 Once the software packages are installed on the proper servers, the runbook instructs us to modify certain files to configure the software.
 The database servers must be configured in a primary/secondary configuration.
-[NOTE: For the sake of simplicity, not every required PostgreSQL parameter will be configured].
+NOTE: For the sake of simplicity, not every required PostgreSQL parameter will be configured.

 The db1 server needs the following line added to its /var/lib/pgsql/data/postgresql.conf file: